UniVE-SSV/SoftwareArchitecture/_docs/gradle/build.gradle.md

 {% endhighlight %}
 Here we have multiple repositories.
 This means that, if we want to fetch a library named "mickeymouse", if the library does not exist in the first repository declared, gradle will check the existence on the next repository in the list, until it finds something.
 Let's see these repositories:
 1. mavencentral() is just a function that returns the maven central library URL.
-2. google() is the <a href="https://maven.google.com/web/index.html">google maven library</a>.
+2. google() is the <a target="_blank" rel="noopener noreferrer" href="https://maven.google.com/web/index.html">google maven library</a>.
 3. the maven block with url variable is a special block that permits the declaration of a custom repository just by adding its URL.

-Note that these are just examples, and we redirect curious readers to the <a href="https://docs.gradle.org/current/userguide/declaring_repositories.html">official documentation</a>.
+Note that these are just examples, and we redirect curious readers to the <a target="_blank" rel="noopener noreferrer" href="https://docs.gradle.org/current/userguide/declaring_repositories.html">official documentation</a>.
 ### Dependencies
 {% highlight kotlin %}
 dependencies {